Snapchat/KeyDB-docs/docs/keydbcli.md

 However `keydb-cli` is not just that.
-There are options you can use to launch the program in order to put it into special modes, so that `keydb-cli` can definitely do more complex tasks, like simulate a slave and print the replication stream it receives from the master, check the latency of a keydb server and show statistics or even an ASCII-art spectrogram of latency samples and frequencies, and many other things.
+There are options you can use to launch the program in order to put it into special modes, so that `keydb-cli` can definitely do more complex tasks, like simulate a replica and print the replication stream it receives from the master, check the latency of a keydb server and show statistics or even an ASCII-art spectrogram of latency samples and frequencies, and many other things.